sgtcortez/Termsequel/README.md

 - ## What is

     Termsequel, is an ideia that I have been thought a time ago(since, 2018 I guess), but, I had no ideia in how to implement it.

+- ## Dependencies

+    To execute the binary, you will need just one dependency!
+A implementation of the [C++ standard library](https://en.wikipedia.org/wiki/C%2B%2B_Standard_Library).
+    **Note:** The implementation might be installed by default in your operating system.
+If you are on an embedded system, you may install it by yourself.

+    If you want to compile, then, you will need a C++ compiler.
+I suggest [**clang**](https://clang.llvm.org/)!

 - ## Goals